FreshVine/expiring-media-cache/README.md

 composer require FreshVine/ExpiringMediaCache
 ```

 The library will use a default directory and path for the cache unless you define a different one.
 The default directory is within the same directory as the library in a folder called `/media-cache/`.
 The library will also attempt to define the public URL to access this directory.
-It will only be sucessful in simple and direct server configurations (no advanced apache/ngnix mapping setups).
+It will only be successful in simple and direct server configurations (no advanced apache/ngnix mapping setups).

 ## Example Usage